 The confinement period or the 30-40 days post-delivery is a period of mixed experiences.
-On one side, you will be pampered and fed and on the other side, your new born will keep you busy with her constant demands.
+On one side, you will be pampered and fed and on the other side, your newborn will keep you busy with her constant demands.
 I call this confinement period a rejuvenation treatment.
 Why treatment?
-Because it is a ritual that helps clean your system, helps in lactation and helps you get fit and strong.
-The foods that are fed are specially designed to build your strength post delivery.
+Because it is a ritual that helps clean your system, helps in lactation and helps you become strong after delivery.
+The foods that are fed are specially designed to help you regain strength after delivery.

 I belong to a Marwari family that has been staying in Ahmedabad for a few generations now.
 Hence, my confinement ritual was influenced by both Marwari and Gujarati cultures.

-- Generally spices are avoided.
-Only spices allowed are turmeric and cumin seeds.
-It’s believed that what a mother eats passes on to the new born via her milk.
-Hence, she should refrain from eating anything that could bother her baby as a new born’s digestive powers are not developed enough to digest Indian spices, oil and heavy to digest vegetables and pulses like potato, cauliflower, cabbage, rajma, chhola etc.
+It’s believed that what a mother eats passes on to the newborn via her milk.
+Hence, she should refrain from eating anything that could bother her baby as a new born’s digestive powers are not developed enough to digest Indian spices, oil and heavy to digest vegetables and pulses like potato, cauliflower, cabbage,

 Ghee: My meals used to be simple, but rich with cow milk’s ghee (clarified butter).
 Ghee is believed to be pure, light to digest and full of benefits for a young mother.
 It is said that ghee is digestible even by people with lactose intolerance (however, do a check before you start ghee).